-Top Vatican priest in Paris facing ‘sexual aggression’ probe
+Vatican’s envoy to France facing ‘sexual aggression’ probe

-PARIS (AP) — A French judicial official says the Paris prosecutor’s office has opened an investigation into alleged “sexual aggression” by Catholic priest Luigi Ventura, the Apostolic Nuncio to France.
+PARIS (AP) — The Paris prosecutor’s office has opened an investigation into alleged “sexual aggression” by Luigi Ventura, the Vatican’s envoy to France, according to a French judicial official.

-Confirming a report published by Le Monde newspaper on Friday, the official said the investigation will be conducted by Paris police following an alleged incident inside the French capital’s town hall.
+Confirming a report published by Le Monde newspaper on Friday, the official said the investigation targeting the Apostolic nuncio will be conducted by Paris police following an alleged incident inside the French capital’s town hall.

 The official was not authorized to speak publicly because the investigation is ongoing.

-According to Le Monde, Ventura, who has been holding the diplomatic post of the Holy See since 2009, is suspected of having sexually molested a young male employee at the City Hall during a ceremony of wishes on Jan.
+According to Le Monde, Ventura, who has been holding the post within the Holy See’s global diplomatic corps since 2009, is suspected of having sexually molested a young male employee at the City Hall during a ceremony of wishes on Jan.
 17.

 Most Read Nation & World Stories